HWal/HWSocketStation/README.md

 Connect to the webpage
 ----------------------
+You need to update the Arduino sketch with the ssid and WiFi password for your own local network.
+You will find these on line 63 and 64.

 When the board starts, the ip address of the board is reported on the serial monitor.
-Type this address into the address field of your browser.
+Type this address into the address field of your browser on a PC or mobile phone.
 From the outside world you need to type your public ip address.
 This requires that you have performed the port forwarding mentioned above.